 \section{A second order ODE}

-In this chapter we will introduce the one-dimensional diffusions we will consider throughout this work (section \ref{Ch2Sec2}).
-In the section \ref{Ch2Sec3} we will extend the framework to the "generators" containing a mass-creation term.
-In the section \ref{Ch2Sec1} we will prove or recall some facts on the functions harmonic for these generators.
+In this chapter we will introduce the one-dimensional diffusions we will consider throughout this work (Section \ref{Ch2Sec2}).
+In Section \ref{Ch2Sec3} we will extend the framework to "generators" containing a mass-creation term.
+In Section \ref{Ch2Sec1} we will prove or recall some facts on functions harmonic for these generators.